Instruction

 thermal insulation mass

-• about 10 – 15% (100-150 ml per 1 liter of mass) – preparation of mass for brush or spray application.
+- approx. 10 – 15% (100-150 ml per 1 liter of mass) – preparing the mass for application by brush or spray.

-• from 15% to a maximum of 40% (150-400ml per 1 liter of mass) – for painting the first layers on surfaces with high temperatures (from 60°C to 180°C).
+- from 15% to a maximum of 40% (150-400 ml per 1 liter of mass) – for painting the first layers on surfaces with high temperatures (from 60°C to 180°C).

 Important!